Information for Scholars and Families

 2. Campus Tours & College Visits

-Students will be invited to various colleges and universities throughout the country to discuss admissions.
-These visits are designed to help participants with requirements, scholarships, and other student opportunities allowing them to make informed decisions about their college choice and consider affordability.
+Scholars are provided the opportunity to explore various colleges and universities campuses throughout the country to discuss admissions, financial aid, and overall campus experience.
+The campus tours and college visits are designed to help scholars with requirements, scholarships, and other student opportunities allowing them to make informed decisions about their college choice and consider affordability.

 3. Test Preparation